KodlabPenn/kodlab_mjbots_sdk/README.md

       options.m_channel_name = "motor_data";
       Controller control_loop(options)

+To log data, on your laptop start the bot lcm tunnel with `bot-lcm-tunnel <IP>` and start logging using `lcm-logger`

 ## Soft start
 To configure the soft start, set the `options.m_max_torque` and `options.m_soft_start_duration`.
 Where the